 The resort, homes and shopping projects sit on the Paradise Valley-Scottsdale border, near Scottsdale Road and Lincoln Drive.

 The resort first gained the Paradise Valley Town Council’s approval in 2008, before the Great Recession delayed its progress.
 The plans were revived in 2015 and have been inching forward since.
+If you need any help, talk to your real estate agent in Paradise Valley.

 The resort’s cost is estimated at about $2 billion.